Solaireis/CWC-Application-Security-Project/Tasks.md

 - Validate access (deny by default) such as for admin pages, etc.
 - Deny request to a user's purchase course link
 - Block all read and write access to SQL database except for the web app
+- Work on integrating AWS Identity Provider with GCP Workforce Identification Pool
+  - Since [google-sm.json](src/config_files/google-sm.json) is stored locally in the web file system, it is a security risk as one might get a copy and have access to all the secrets stored in Google Secret Manager API.

 #### Implemented:
 -